-We sang a few songs for family and friends at Bryn Mawr Presbyterian in the afternoon on March 4th this year.
+We sang a few songs for family and friends at Bryn Mawr Presbyterian and had a little talk in the afternoon on March 4th this year.
 We wanted to celebrate them and thank them for all the support they give us throughout the year!
 We had a blast, and ended with a BBQ!
 What a great day!

 This, the third and final month of our Pastor’s sabbatical, the CL7 again ran a Sunday morning service from start to end.
 This month, we did songs that mostly came from secular radio and lent themselves to a sacred reinterpretation.
 Music by The Wood’s Brothers, Carly Simon, Levon Helm, The Carpenters, Cat Stevens, Glen Campbell and Ronnie Milsap all had a spot in the service.

 Here’s the YouTube playlist of many of the pieces: